zefang-liu/zefang-liu.github.io/_pages/about.md

 {% include base_path %}

 Hello!
-I’m an Applied Researcher at Capital One, specializing in machine learning and foundation models.
-Previously, I worked as a Machine Learning Scientist at JPMorganChase, where I applied machine learning and natural language processing techniques to solve challenges in cybersecurity and technology infrastructure.
-I hold a PhD in Nuclear Engineering and an MS in Computational Science and Engineering from Georgia Tech, where I applied interdisciplinary approaches to machine learning for plasma physics.
-My research focuses on developing and applying machine learning models across a range of domains, including cybersecurity, economics, and physics.
+I’m an applied researcher at Capital One, specializing in foundation models.
+Previously, I was a machine learning scientist at JPMorganChase, where I applied natural language processing to challenges in cybersecurity and technology infrastructure.
+I hold a PhD in Nuclear Engineering and an MS in Computational Science and Engineering from Georgia Tech.
+My research focuses on developing and applying machine learning models in cybersecurity, economics, and physics.

+I’m looking to collaborate on research involving large language models, especially in cybersecurity and economics.
+If you're working on related topics, feel free to <a href="mailto:liuzefang@gatech.edu">email me</a>!

 ## Work Experience